zio/zio/docs/reference/di/dependency-injection-in-zio.md

 When we code to the interface, our application logic will not dependent on any concrete implementation.
 So we can replace implementations, without changing the application.
 This is what [Service Pattern](../service-pattern/service-pattern.md) encourages us when writing services.

 Let's try an example.
-Assume we have the following service interfaces for `A`, `B`, and `C` services:
+Assume we want to implement service `C` which is implemented in terms of `A` and `B` services.
+We want to keep our code modular and testable.

+The first step is to define interfaces for each service.
+This gives us the contract for how our services work together and lets us figure out our architecture and divide and conquer:

 ```scala mdoc:silent
 import zio._